DanHalp/Bomberman_rl/README.md

 # bomberman_rl
-My agent, that participated in the AI \ ML "Bomberman" tournament at Heidelberg University in 2019. </br>
+My agent (Lord Voldemort), that participated in the AI \ ML "Bomberman" tournament at Heidelberg University in 2019. </br>
 The agent follows a naive Q-learning methodology, yet beating a variety of Deep-Reinforcemnt-Learning agents. </br>

 ## Tournament Website